Last updated on March 5, 2026

 Key slopes | 🟢 Azhdera, 🟢 Pionerska, 🔵 Rilski ezera 1, 🔴/⚫ Rilski ezera 2 |

-Best for | Intermediates/advances, freeriders, families with children, budget skiers, nature lovers, spa-and-ski weekends, people who enjoy mixing skiing with sightseeing |
+Best for | Intermediates/advanced, freeriders, families with children, budget skiers, nature lovers, spa-and-ski weekends, people who enjoy mixing skiing with sightseeing |

 Pros | Affordable, less crowded than big winter resorts, three zones to explore, scenic high-altitude terrain, beginner-friendly areas |